Microsoft/azure-docs.cs-cz/articles/cosmos-db/social-media-apps.md

         "twitterHandle":"\@john"
     }

-A příspěvek by vypadal takto:
+A příspěvek by vypadal jako:

     {
         "id":"1234-asd3-54ts-199a",